Interview with CAC Volunteer Laura

 Question: How have the children you’ve worked with had an impact on your life?

 Answer: The biggest lesson I have learned is that everyone's individual perspective is different and you can't look at someone else's life, circumstances, decisions, choices through your own lens.
-You have to seek out strengths in the family you are dealing with and advocate not based on what you would do, but rather on what would work for this family.
-The other realization is that I am not going to make someone's life necessarily good or 'fixed' in what I do.
-I may only have the ability to make it somewhat better.
-People are in their circumstances for a variety of reasons, some easily understandable and some mindblowingly not, but within those circumstances you can't fix it all.
+You have to seek out strengths in the family you are working with and advocate not based on what you would do, but rather on what would work for this family.

 Question: How has CAC as an organization impacted you?